What is a Mooring?

 The Process of Docking a Vessel

 Docking means pulling your boat up to a dock or a similar structure.
 You secure it with lines.
 First, maneuver your vessel to the dock.
 Use fenders to protect it from damage.
+Then, tie it securely to the dock with the right lines.

 When to Choose Mooring vs. Docking